The Stranger (newspaper): History

 The Stranger was founded in July 1991 by Tim Keck, who had previously co-founded the satirical newspaper The Onion, and cartoonist James Sturm.
 Its first issue was produced out of a home in Seattle's Wallingford neighborhood and was released on September 23, 1991.
+The newspaper's title reflected the fact that Keck had almost no connection to Seattle prior to launching the paper.
 In 1993, The Stranger relocated to Seattle's Capitol Hill district, where its offices remained until 2020.
-The Stranger's tagline is "Seattle's Only Newspaper".
-It was chosen to express the newspaper's disdain for Seattle's then two dailies (the Seattle Times and the now-defunct print edition of the Seattle Post-Intelligencer) and The Strangers main alternative rival, the Seattle Weekly.
-The newspaper regularly covers Seattle City Council politics.
+The Stranger's tagline is "Seattle's Only Newspaper" (a characterization alluding to its local ownership).

 In its early days, The Stranger had a print run of 20,000, and focused on Seattle's University District.
 It was originally distributed as a single sheet of newsprint wrapped around a wad of coupons redeemable at local businesses.